“The sun did not shine. It was too wet to play. So we sat in the house. All that cold, cold, wet day.” Dr. Seuss

 The Savage bungalow is a bit optimistic in the configuration of valleys and gutters used to carry water away from its substantial roof forms.
 Being cross-gabled, valleys happen where roof planes intersect, creating heavier flows of water.
 These valleys discharge into small, narrow gutter runs accessed at sharp angles, which send water to ground via metal downspouts.

 Because this bungalow was built in an oak meadow, there’s a lot of tree litter moving across the roof that tends to collect where valleys and gutters intersect.
 In a downpour, this debris moves suddenly into the gutter, where it tends to plug the downspouts and cause overflows that run back over the soffits or splash mud back against the building.

-A fashion of the pre-WW1 era was to mate narrow wooden gutters with small diameter downspouts, which looks fine but makes plugging at the intake frequent.
-Periodically then, one finds oneself up a ladder freeing the downspouts (which is awkward, given the lie of the land, especially if its at two in the morning).
+A fashion of the pre-WW1 era was to mate narrow wooden gutters with small diameter downspouts, which looks just fine but makes plugging at the intake frequent.
+Periodically then, one finds oneself up on a ladder freeing the downspouts (which is awkward, given the lie of the land, especially if it's at two in the morning).